The Best Guide to Whale Watching in Iceland

 In other cases, they were considered terrifying creatures with many folkloric stories surrounding menace.

 For example, the creature marked L is supposed to be a blue whale, while the creature marked C depicts a sperm whale.
-Obviously, these are not anatomically correct illustrations, but it indicates that folklore about menacing sea monsters has an inkling of truth in them.
+Obviously, these are not anatomically correct illustrations, but they indicate that folklore about menacing sea monsters has an inkling of truth in them.

-In Icelandic folklore, exist many stories of so-called 'illhveli', which literally translates to 'evil whale'.
+In Icelandic folklore, there are many stories of the so-called "illhveli," which literally translates to "evil whale."
 These whales were said to have evil intent and deliberately stalked and tried to sink boats by tipping them over.

 Evil whales are a surprisingly common occurrence in Icelandic stories.
 As early as in the Heimskringla saga of King Olaf Tryggvason, it's written that when the devious King Harald Bluetooth was planning to invade Iceland, he had a sorcerer take the form of a terrible whale who was to locate the island’s points of vulnerability.